 Seller credits are often negotiated during the home-buying process.
 They are specified in the purchase agreement and on the closing statement.

-Sometimes sellers may offer seller credits as part of their listing.
-Other times, buyers and sellers may negotiate seller credits to cover unexpected costs, like repairs revealed during the home inspection.
+Sometimes, sellers offer seller credits as part of their listing.
+Other times, buyers and sellers negotiate seller credits to cover unexpected costs, like repairs revealed during the home inspection.
 The buyer and seller must agree on the amount and whether the credit is a percentage of the sale price or a fixed amount.

-Once a buyer and seller agree on the specific seller credits, the buyer’s mortgage lender needs to approve the terms.
+Once a buyer and seller agree on the specific seller credits, the buyer’s mortgage lender must approve the terms.
 This step ensures the seller credit meets the lender’s conditions and doesn’t exceed the limit for the buyer’s mortgage type.
-Either the buyer or their buyer's agent will send the terms to the lender.
+The buyer or their buyer's agent will send the terms to the lender.

-The seller credit at closing is applied directly to the buyer’s expenses, reducing the buyer’s up-front costs.
+The seller's credit at closing is applied directly to the buyer’s expenses, reducing the buyer’s up-front costs.
 No cash is exchanged.
 The credit is taken from the home sale proceeds.
 The seller credit amount may not be larger than the closing costs.
-You can check the seller credit on the closing statement.
+You can check the seller's credit on the closing statement.

 A buyer plans to make a 20% down payment of $80,000 on a $400,000 home and finance the rest with a loan.
 At closing, the buyer anticipates covering about 3% of the home sale, or $12,000, in closing costs.
 This brings the buyer’s up-front costs up to $92,000.